 Speaking of her Phase 1 clinical trial with 66 adult patients, Dr. Robyn O’Hehir said at the AAAAI allergists’ meeting in February in San Francisco that this was “the first successful trial” in humans of the synthetic peptide treatment called PVX108.

 Developed by the firm Aravax, PVX108 is a mixture of tiny, synthetic protein fragments (peptides) derived from peanut allergen sequences.
 They do not contain the parts of peanut protein that set off anaphylactic reactions.

-A Phase 2 trial, expected to get underway late this year and involve children, will put this to the test.
-The results of the Phase 1 show that successive small groups of patients responded well to single injections of the peptides.
+A Phase 2 trial, expected to get underway in late 2019 and involve children, will put this to the test.
+The results of the Phase 1 show that successive small groups of patients responded well to single injections of the peptide treatment.
 The last group received six injections of the highest dose of PVX108 over 16 weeks.